MariaDB4j/MariaDB4j/README.md

 What?
 =====

+_Please :star: Star on GitHub and **support me 🫶 through [a Tidelift subscription](https://tidelift.com)** to ensure active maintenance!_

-MariaDB4j is a Java (!) "launcher" for [MariaDB](http://mariadb.org) (the "backward compatible, drop-in replacement of the MySQL(R) Database Server", see [FAQ](http://kb.askmonty.org/en/mariadb-faq) and [Wikipedia](http://en.wikipedia.org/wiki/MariaDB)), allowing you to use MariaDB (MySQL(R)) from Java without ANY installation / external dependencies.
+MariaDB4j is a Java (!) "launcher" for [MariaDB](http://mariadb.org) (the "backward compatible, drop-in replacement of the MySQL® Database Server", see [Wikipedia](http://en.wikipedia.org/wiki/MariaDB)), allowing you to use MariaDB (MySQL®) from Java without ANY installation / external dependencies.
 Read again: You do NOT have to have MariaDB binaries installed on your system to use MariaDB4j!

-If you are using this project, consider [supporting it :heart: by donating via PayPal (one time)](https://www.paypal.me/MichaelVorburgerCH?locale.x=en_US) or [becoming a patreon to sponsor](https://www.patreon.com/vorburger) to ensure it is actively developed and maintained in the future!
-It's also much appreciate if you Star / Watch / Follow on GitHub.
-And, of course, do send a PR adding your name/project to the [USERS.md](USERS.md) file as a another way to show your appreciation for this free project!

 <span class="badge-paypal"><a href="https://www.paypal.me/MichaelVorburgerCH?locale.x=en_US" title="Donate to this project using Paypal"><img src="https://img.shields.io/badge/paypal-donate-yellow.svg" alt="PayPal donate button" /></a></span>
 [![Patreon me!](https://img.shields.io/badge/patreon-donate-yellow.svg)](https://www.patreon.com/vorburger)